 Look outside of building your Facebook Gaming channel.
 Build social accounts or a YouTube Channel that points back to your Facebook Gaming channel.
 Anything that can attract new users to the platform.

-On stream, create content that draws in your audience and keep them engaged.
+On stream, create content that draws in your audience and keeps them engaged.
 Use quality graphics, such as overlays for Facebook Gaming, to show that you are running a professional channel.

 Strategies to Become a Facebook Gaming Partner